Population Genetics: the Hardy-Weinberg Principle

 2. the actual genotype frequencies observed in the population will match the above predicted genotypes based on the Hardy-Weinberg Principle.

-We can see that this population of pea plants appears to be in H-W equilibrium, because the proportion of YY, Yy, and yy genotypes match the H-W predictions of p^2, 2pq, and q^2, respectively.
+We can see that this population of pea plants appears to be in H-W equilibrium because the proportions of YY, Yy, and yy observed genotypes given in the parental generation match the H-W predictions of p2, 2pq, and q2, respectively, in the predicted offspring generation.

 Recommended Readings